qwertie/ecsharp/Doc/LLLPG/LeMP.md

 Unfortunately, in the end, Visual Studio doesn't quite treat the two extensions as separate things: for some reason I don't understand, the LeMP Custom Tool doesn't use the Loyc DLLs in is own directory, instead it always uses the same DLLs as the syntax highlighter. **If there is even the slightest version mismatch** between the syntax highlighter and the LeMP Custom Tool, LeMP will not work and you'll get an error message like `MissingMethodException` or "unable to load Loyc.Collections.dll" or something like that.
 If you get this error, a workaround is to uninstall the syntax highlighter (go to Tools | Extension Manager, Click LoycSyntaxForVs, Uninstall, and Restart Now).

-I'm hoping you don't get the dreaded "Cannot find custom tool 'LeMP' on this system." because that error has many different causes and I have worked very hard to try to avoid it.
+I hope you don't get the dreaded "Cannot find custom tool 'LeMP' on this system." because that error has many different causes and I have worked very hard to try to avoid it.

 By the way, if you'd like me to write an article about how to write VS syntax highlighters, I can do that too...
-I already wrote one for [Single file generators](http://www.codeproject.com/Articles/686405/Writing-a-Single-File-Generator).
+I already wrote one for [Single file generators](http://www.codeproject.com/Articles/686405/Writing-a-Single-File-Generator), after all...

 Introducing LLLPG
 -----------------